Puerto Rico's Economic Crisis Fact Sheet

 The Roots of Economic Hardship

-The economic difficulties of southwestern Puerto Rico can be traced back to its colonial past.
+The economic difficulties of Puerto Rico can be traced back to its colonial past.
 Under Spanish rule, Puerto Rico became a crucial center for sugar production.
 However, the global decline in sugar prices eventually hit the Puerto Rican sugar industry hard, particularly in the southwestern regions where agriculture was dominant (U.S. Library of Congress).

 When the U.S. assumed control in 1898, the island experienced a major push towards cash crops, especially sugar.
 This prioritization came at the expense of diversified local food production, making the region heavily dependent on imported food from the mainland.
 Additionally, American business interests and policies resulted in a significant portion of arable land being owned by U.S. corporations, leading to the displacement of local farmers and further decline in local agriculture.
 The mid-20th century “Operation Bootstrap” initiative, aimed at modernizing the economy, further marginalized the agricultural sector in favor of industrialization, with benefits largely concentrating in northern and metropolitan areas.